Top 10 Tips to Ensure a Safe Environment of Care for Detox Patients

 To ensure a therapeutic, safe environment of care and a positive detox experience for the patient, the hospital should put proactive measures in place.
 If your healthcare facility is providing or plans to provide this type of service, consider these recommendations:

-- Offer the patient a room in a quiet designated area to limit the amount of foot traffic and noise that occurs in the hospital.
+- Prioritize Peace: Offer the patient a room in a quiet designated area to limit the amount of foot traffic and noise that occurs in the hospital.
 This would help to promote a therapeutic environment for care and treatment.

 By proactively implementing the measures listed above, the organization would be promoting a safe and secure environment of care for patients.